ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.1.8 =
+* Small fix for data validation of reciprocal link URL

 = 6.1.7 =
 * Fixed shortcode so that you can display a sub-category using the [link-library categorylistoverride="XX"] parameter